ocaml/ocaml.org/data/tutorials/wf_00_compiling_ocaml_projects.md

 only when using an automated build system that will take care of recompiling only what it necessary.

-## Interlude: making a custom toplevel
+## Interlude: Making a Custom Toplevel

 OCaml provides another tool `ocamlmktop` to make an interactive toplevel with libraries accessible.
 For example: